google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 If a line drawn horizontally through the data points performs better than your regression, then the $R^2$ score would be negative.
 If you see this, try again.
 Your model really isn't working.

 For values in the range 0-1, interpreting the $R^2$ is more subjective.
 The closer to 0, the worse your model is at fitting the data.
-And generally, the closer to 1, the better (but you also don't want to overfit).
+And generally, the closer to 1, the better.
+But you also don't want to overfit.
 This is where testing, observation, and experience come into play.
 -->

 ---